🌊 riprap-nyc

 🔥 HeatTweets

-The first public dataset of fire incidents in NYC, scraped, geocoded, and visualized.
+NYC's first public dataset of fire incidents.
+Scraped, geocoded, mapped.

 The first public dataset of fire incidents in NYC, scraped, geocoded, and visualized.
 Presented at NYC Open Data Week’s “Can Data Start a Movement?”
 Hackathon in March 2020.